mmmjam/mmmjam.github.io/resources.md

 M<sup>3</sup>J judges will be graded based on a standard rubric.
 While your team does not have to look at the rubric, it can be a great reference for how you can improve your paper!
 For any questions or clarifications, the M<sup>3</sup>J event runners are here to help!
 View the page on Google Spreadsheets [here](https://docs.google.com/spreadsheets/d/10FZvLP1zLikN8odDJ4_VITP2hjQ1oRAqEKAQE4SXEfk/edit?usp=sharing).

+## Judges' Comments

+M<sup>3</sup>J judges will grade each paper and provide feedback to each team on their designated rubric.
+Check out how our sample paper was graded on Google Docs[here](https://docs.google.com/document/d/1zNK_fMlLQLN0hPt7fXZE9HTNDQeJkcFiGRlD7KQFPug/edit?usp=sharing) by some of our event runners!

 ## Additional Documents